 Furthermore, I am a believer in getting him outside for most of the day, and letting him sleep in a dark room. 🙂

-Probably the most impactful thing for Dimitry’s sleep, however, was moving from living in the mountains, to living at sea level, this past December.
-He is now sleeping from 8pm-7am most nights.
-Studies show that living at high altitudes can cause sleep issues, and I recently came across a room oxygenator that may be able to help.
-I don’t personally have any experience with this, but will consider trying it if we ever move back to our beloved Boulder, CO. 🙂
+Probably the most impactful thing for Dimitry’s sleep, however, was moving from living in the mountains, to living at sea level.
+He is now sleeping from 8:30 pm to 8 am most nights.
+Studies show that living at high altitudes can cause sleep issues (especially at elevations over 8000 ft), [39] and I recently came across a room oxygenator that may be able to help.

-Alternative medicine suggestions I came across and tried for him, that were not relevant nor helpful for his sleep (but may be relevant for others), included homeopathy, supplementing with iron, addressing food sensitivities, using essential oils, taking fish oil, taking probiotics (except S. Boulardii), craniosacral therapy, chiropractic therapy, taking magnesium, addressing tongue ties, and treating reflux.
+Integrative medicine suggestions I came across and tried for him, that were not relevant nor helpful for his sleep (but may be relevant for others), included homeopathy, supplementing with iron, addressing food sensitivities, using essential oils, taking fish oil, taking probiotics (except S. boulardii), craniosacral therapy, chiropractic therapy, taking magnesium, addressing tongue ties, and treating reflux.
 I came across some studies regarding butyrate produced by Bifidobacteria probiotics, as well as fish oil, helping children sleep better, but these didn’t seem to be relevant for him.
+[40]

 While there are some variables we just can’t change, I have discovered some helpful interventions for maximizing the quality of sleep that we do get, and boosting our energy levels throughout the day.
 Always check with your doctor and watch your baby, but the following are generally considered to be safe for nursing moms: